osa1/tiny/README.md

   Running this command in a server tab applies it to all channels of that server.
 You can check your notify state in the status line.

+## Server Commands

+For commands not supported by tiny as a slash command, sending the command in the server tab will send the message directly to the server.

+### Examples:
+- `LIST` will list all channels on the server
+- `MOTD` will display the server Message of the Day
+- `RULES` will display server rules
+- etc...

 ## Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md).